atulsharma47/Perfume-Shop/README.md

 https://github.com/atulsharma47

-LinkedIn

-(Add your LinkedIn)

 </div>

 ---

 <div align="center">

-### ⭐ If you like this project, don't forget to Star the Repository ⭐
+### ⭐ If you found this project useful, consider giving it a Star ⭐

-Made with ❤️ using React, Express & MongoDB
+Made with ❤️ using React, Express.js and MongoDB Atlas

 </div>